 My dog seemed to love it when we stopped by the bakery for a treat so I decided to figure out why.
-Ever wondered if your pup has tasted sugar?
+Ever wondered if your pup has tasted sugar or likes the taste of sugar?
 Well, the answer is yes!
-Your furry friend can taste sweet things like chocolate and candy but it turns out that dogs don’t have the same taste buds as humans, but they still do enjoy some of the things we eat just perhaps not as much as we think.
+Your furry friend can taste sweet things like chocolate and candy but it turns out that dogs don’t have the same taste buds as humans, but they still do enjoy some of the things we eat, just perhaps not as much as we think.

 Read on to learn about how our dogs taste and how to determine what they find the most satisfying and hint, it is not likely sugary treats!